 Measuring the amount of heat between an upper and lower threshold to which an insect has been exposed, degree-days models can provide a high level of precision in predicting western bean cutworm peak flight.

-Volunteer wheat can provide the summer "green bridge" for the disease wheat streak mosaic and other virus diseases.
-This almost always occurs as a result of wheat seed shattered from heads during hailstorms.
+Volunteer wheat can provide the summer "green bridge" for the disease wheat streak mosaic and other virus diseases, as well as soil water loss that could translate into a substantial decrease in yields the following year.